ArduPilot/ardupilot_wiki/common/source/docs/common-basic-operation.rst

 Simple Overview of ArduPilot Operation
 ======================================

-This is a very basic overview of the functions of ArduPilot firmware running on a autopilot.
+This is a very basic overview of the functions of ArduPilot firmware running on an autopilot.
 Shown below is a simple block diagram of the basic functional operation.
 This will give you a better understanding of ArduPilot basic functions as you configure your system.

 .. image:: ../../../images/block-diagram.jpg
     :target: ../_images/block-diagram.jpg